 4. Magnesium Orotate

 Magnesium orotate, also called magnesium orotate dihydrate, is the most effective form of magnesium supplement and extremely helpful for addressing deficiencies.
 Magnesium orotate is a compound that includes both magnesium and orotic acid.
 Extensive scientific research by Dr. Hans A. Nieper, M.D. shows orotates can penetrate cell membranes, enabling the effective delivery of the magnesium ion to the innermost layers of the cellular mitochondria and nucleus.
 This is particularly important in heart and nerve cells, which are unable to renew or regenerate when damaged, and hence effective delivery of magnesium is important to the recovery of these tissues.
 Magnesium orotate has many properties that support your health while providing one of the most readily absorbable forms of magnesium.

 5. Magnesium Chloride

 6. Magnesium Lactate

 This type of magnesium shows higher levels of bioavailability than magnesium oxide.
 Magnesium lactate is a mineral supplement commonly used to manage digestive issues.
-Magnesium lactate should be avoided by those with kidney disease or kidney-related problems.
+Magnesium lactate should be avoided by those with kidney disease or kidney-related concerns.

 7. Magnesium Sulfate

 8. Magnesium Carbonate

 Also called magnesite, magnesium carbonate is used as a remedy for heartburn and upset stomach.
 Its bioavailability is about 30% when taken internally.
 Magnesium carbonate has a strong laxative effect when taken in high amounts.
 It is also commonly used as chalk used as a drying agent by pitchers, gymnasts, rock climbers, and weightlifters.

 9. Magnesium Glycinate, Malate, & Taurates